 Whether you pack for a two-week vacation or a year-long backpacking trip around the world, you don’t need more than carry-on luggage.
-In fact, there are so many benefits to travelling light, we strongly encourage you to travel with carry-on luggage only.
+There are so many benefits to travelling light, I strongly encourage you to travel with carry-on luggage only.

-How would we know?
-We have done both: Up until November 2015, we travelled with check-in luggage.
-Then, on a three week trip to Europe, we tested carry-on.
-And since leaving our corporate lives in 2016, we’ve been travelling with carry-on only.
-Having enjoyed the freedom of carry-on, we would never go back to lugging around 70-litre backpacks or monstrous trolley suitcases.
+How would I know?
+I have done both: Up until 2015, I travelled with check-in luggage.
+Then, on a three week trip to Europe, I tested carry-on.
+And since leaving our corporate lives in 2016, I’ve been travelling with carry-on only.
+Having enjoyed the freedom of carry-on, I would never go back to lugging around 70-litre backpacks or monstrous trolley suitcases.

 So, if you would like to give it a try, here is your ultimate carry-on packing list for men.
-If you’re female, we’ve got you covered too.
-Just head over to our Ultimate Carry-On Packing List for Women.
-If you love to go for a run while travelling, we even have a running gear packing list for you.
+If you’re female, Sandra has got you covered too.
+Just head over to our Minimalist carry-on packing list for female travelers.
+If you love to go for a run while travelling, I even have a running gear packing list for you.

 The list below prepares you for travel in any season and any weather.
 If your trip takes you into the Tropics, you won’t need a down vest or extra-warm hoodie, of course.
 Likewise, if you go skiing in Canada, you may need a few extra layers (but may want to leave your sandals and swimmers at home).
 Use common sense, and check the weather at your destination if unsure.

 As a guy, my requirements for my backpack were pretty basic at the time:

 - Carry-on size – Obviously

 - Good quality – I wanted one that would last

 - Lots of pockets and great organization, including a TSA friendly pouch for my Microsoft Surface Pro 6